SQAPractical/ASK/README.md

 13. Once you collected all the changes on your remote branch, you can go ahead and create Pull request on GitHub.

-14. Switch to local master to update it `git checkout master`
+14. Switch to local master to update it `git checkout master`, and `git pull`

 15. Then switch to your branch `git checkout your_branch_name`